Cutoff for mixtures of permuted Markov chains: reversible case: Approximation by nice paths: proof of Proposition

 \begin{proof} A pair of multi-indices $(\bfi, \bfj)$ of size $k$ identifies with a sequence of $k$ potential long-range edges $(i_1, j_1), \ldots (i_k, j_k)$.
 Note that all properties required of nice paths are either $\cF_{r,l}$-measurable or can be determined from the path (this would not be the case if we had chosen for instance to take the weight of $w(\xi(\frp_2))$ into account).
 Therefore it is possible to define the coefficient $a_{\bfi, \bfj}$ as the total probability of nice paths which meet exactly these long-range edges in addition to those that are contained in $K$ or $B$ (which do not count as random here).
 Nice paths do not have to cross the long-range edges but may only pass through one endpoint, due to the fact that the probability $p = p(x, \sigma(x))$ of crossing a long-range edge depends in general on $\sigma$.

 The upper bound on the degree follows easily from this definition.
-By Point (iii) in Definition \ref{def:nice_paths}, the random part $\frp_2$ of nice paths has length bounded by $d = C_2 \sqrt{\log n'}$ which thus also upper bounds the number of long-range edges met by nice paths and consequently the degree.
+By Point (iii) in Definition \ref{def:nice_paths}, the random part $\frp_2$ of nice paths has length bounded by $d = C_2 \sqrt{\log n}$ which thus also upper bounds the number of long-range edges met by nice paths in the intermediate section and consequently the degree.

 To prove concentration recall the notation of Proposition \ref{prop:concentration_constants}.
 Consider a set $S$ of long-range edges of size $d$ or less.
 It is connected to at most $d$ vertices of $E'$ and $F'$, which in turn correspond to at most $d$ edges in $E$ and $F$.
 Therefore the set of nice paths that meet the edges of $S$ exactly can cross at most $d$ edges of $E$ and $d$ edges of $F$, hence by \eqref{eq:nice_paths_bound} we deduce that the maximal coefficient of $\phi$ is bounded by $d^{2} w_{\max}$.
-By multilinearity, the maximal coefficient is non-increasing with respect to partial differentiation (see Lemma \ref{lem:further_derivatives}) so this proves
+By multilinearity, the maximal coefficient is non-increasing with respect to partial differentiation so

 for any potential long-range edge $(i,j)$.
 On the other hand, the number of monomials in $\phi$ can be upper bounded by the maximal number of paths between $E'$ and $F'$ of length $d$.
-Since $F'$ has cardinality at most $n^{2 / 10}$ by \eqref{eq:stages}
+Since $F'$ has cardinality at most $n^{1 / 5}$ by \eqref{eq:stages}, we have

 Restricting to a potential long-range edge $(i,j)$, the latter can be part of at most $O((2 \Delta)^{d})$ paths of length $d$ between $E'$ and $F'$ and thus as many monomials.
 Therefore